pieter-degroote/lab-tests-concepts/UltimateKEYS - Caps Lock mod/README.md

 These versions feature a 'second Right Alt' (AltGr) key via 'Caps Lock'.

-The 'Caps Lock' behavior can be triggered (or toggled) by pressing both Shift keys together.
+The classic 'Caps Lock' behavior can be triggered (or toggled) by pressing both Shift keys together.

 ## Added code at the end of the regular scripts